Clear Thinking In Uncertainty

 Those reactions are automatic.
 They come fast and feel true in the moment.

-But there is a small space between what happens and what you do next.
+But there is a small space between what happens to you and what you do next.

 Inside that space, you can pause and ask questions: